deNBI/cloud-portal-client/README.md

 ## Deployment
 There are 2 ways to run the cloud-portal-client.

 # 1.run with docker:
-   You will need a `docker` service up and running and `docker-compose` to start the solution:
+   You will need a `docker` service up and running to start the client with docker.

 #### Installing Docker

-You can find a detailed instruction how to install docker on https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/#install-docker-ce
+You can find a detailed instruction how to install docker on [install docker](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/#install-docker-ce)

 #### Obtaining the software components

-Once docker is installed and running and docker-compose is installed as well, clone the repository with your SSH key:
+Once docker is installed and running, clone the repository with your SSH key:

 ~~~BASH
 $> git clone https://github.com/deNBI/cloud-portal-client.git